m4reko/katacoda-scenarios/automatic-frontend-testing/step3.md

 We're now ready to see what we can do with Selenium.
-The website `https://testpages.herokuapp.com` has great pages for trying out automatic testing.
+The website `https://testpages.herokuapp.com` has great pages for trying out automatic testing since they include simple behaviours that are tangible and testible.
 In this step, we will use the page `https://testpages.herokuapp.com/styled/key-click-display-test.html`.

 In the same file that we used in the previous step, `selenium-test.py`, replace the line `driver.get('https://www.google.com')` with `driver.get('https://testpages.herokuapp.com/styled/key-click-display-test.html')`